szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 #### 2 Color transforms, gradients or other methods to create a thresholded binary image

-All operations for color transform could be found at file my_img_manipulations.py.
-I've decided to combine method (pipeline function):
+All operations for color transform could be found in the file my_img_manipulations.py.
+I've decided to combine methods (pipeline functions):

 + sobelx with threshold (50,255)
 + sobely with threshold (25,255)